BI Connector¶

 6. Avoid JOINs¶

-We recommend that you do not do JOINs over the BI Connector where possible.
+Don't do JOINs over the BI Connector where possible.
 Instead, do any JOINs inside a Pipe and materialize the result as a Materialized View, then query the already-JOINed data.

 7. Monitor usage with bi_stats_rt¶

 The bi_stats_rt table contains observability data about your usage of the BI Connector.
-This is a great way to get insights into your queries and inform your optimizations.

 Limitations¶

-- Some JOIN operations are run in Postgres and not ClickHouse®, which means they might run much, much more slowly.
+- Some JOIN operations run in Postgres and not ClickHouse®, which means they might run much, much more slowly.
 Avoid JOINs over the BI Connector.

 - Querying large datasets can result in a timeout.
 Large generally means many millions of rows, but this is also affected by how many columns and how large the values are.